International Champagne Horse Registry

 (all above are champagne horses)

 The pink skin of a Champagne horse is "pigmented pink" -- not the pigment-free, paler pink color found under all white markings of all horses.
-It will often tan.
+Champagne skin may tan.

-The pink skin has ABUNDANT, DARK freckles.
+That pink skin has ABUNDANT, DARK freckles, except in newborns.
 (We don't call them mottles, splotches, specks or blotches, to avoid confusion with other types of equine skin pigmentation.)

-It's easier to identify -- and the most freckles appear -- in these places:
+It's easiest to identify -- and the most freckles appear -- in these places:

 around the eyes,